secretstartups/handbook/total-rewards/compensation/compensation-review-cycle/index.html.md

         * Benchmark % change
         * Location factor % change
         * _Note that the market adjustment  increase to range provided in the review grid is not a cap, but instead a minimum value to ensure alignment to the new ranges.
 The market adjustment is required to allocate to all team members and extra budget has been allocated to managers to account for this cost.
 Performance increases are allocated on top of the market adjustment._
-    * Managers will also enter promotions and promotional increases that have been approved in alignment with their aligned People Business Partner.
+    * PBPs will enter promotions and promotional increases that have been approved following the promotion calibration process.
 Promotional RSU grants will be automatically calculated and awarded subject to approval at the next grant approval date
     * Depending on budget constraints, the performance increases for the individual team members may be adjusted up or down by management and reviewed by Total Rewards.
-    * Managers will determine increases to cash compensation as appropriate based on talent assessment outcomes, market adjustments, and approved promotions.
+    * Managers will determine increases to cash compensation as appropriate based on talent assessment outcomes, and market adjustments.
 In February - March, Director+ team members will review equity and determine equity awards to ensure team members are incentivized through their total rewards package in the next fiscal year.
     *  Compensation and job information changes will be frozen at this time for the duration of the review cycle.
 1. Managers are advised to directly align proposed increases for team members with their manager (Senior Manager/Director) over 1-1s before submitting.
     * Hereafter divisional leaders (or department leaders as applicable) can review and discuss tentative budgetary impact for the division (or department as applicable).